jahaltom/RIAD/README.md

 ****Prerequisites****

-You will need to have conda installed "Latest - Conda 4.10.3 Python 3.9.5 released July 21, 2021".
-Create the conda enviroment and activate:
+Using Conda 4.10.3 and Python 3.9.5, create the conda enviroment and activate:
 ```
 conda env create -f environment.yml
 conda activate Ancestry